Chesza-Chesza/EloChesza/README.md

 ![alt text](https://github.com/Chesza-Chesza/EloChesza/blob/test/app/assets/images/logo_chesza.png "CHESZA LOGO")

 CHESZA is an app that helps chess players calculate their Elo in an easier way!
+It even provides the necessary tools to calculate the results of a tournament for all players simultaneously.

 # Dependencies